Controversies - ESG

 Belo Monte, Brazil

 In June 2011, Vale became a shareholder of Norte Energia S.A.
 (Norte Energia), holding company of the Belo Monte Hydroelectric Power Plant (HPP), by acquiring a 9% stake.
-At that time, the concession contract had already been signed with the Brazilian authorities.
-In March 2015, Vale sold 49% of its stake in Norte Energia to CEMIG.
+In March 2015, Vale sold 49% of its 9% stake in Norte Energia to CEMIG.
 Currently, Vale holds an indirect stake of 4.59% in Norte Energia's capital.

-Since the auction notice for the Hydroelectric Power Plant in Belo Monte, launched in 2009, the project has been intensely debated by society.
+Since the auction notice for the Belo Monte Hydroelectric Plant, launched in 2009, the project has been debated by society.
 The current configuration of the enterprise reduced the area that would have been flooded by 58% of the original proposal to avoid affecting indigenous lands.

-There is a robust monitoring plan, with identification of the resulting impacts, which has been implemented, configured by the Integrated Management Plan of Volta Grande do Xingu, consolidated in 2011 when the Basic Environmental Project – PBA was presented, then composed of 05 (five) subprograms such as the Navigability and Living Conditions Monitoring Program, in addition to the Aquatic and Terrestrial Ecosystem Conservation Plans and the Water Resources Management Plan.
+Based on information available in Norte Energia's Sustainability Report, there is a monitoring plan, with identification of the resulting impacts, which has been implemented, configured by the Integrated Management Plan of Volta Grande do Xingu.
+This plan was consolidated in 2011, when the Basic Environmental Project – PBA was presented, then composed of 05 (five) subprograms, among them the Navigability and Living Conditions Monitoring Program, in addition to the Aquatic and Terrestrial Ecosystem Conservation Plans and the Water Resources Management Plan.
+Norte Energia discloses on its website regular bulletins of flows and levels of the Xingu River, with maps and explanatory notes, providing access to information.

-The Social monitoring forum of the Belo Monte HPP (FASBM, Fórum de Acompanhamento Social da Usina Hidrelética de Belo Monte, in Portuguese) was implemented in 2011 as well, with a joint board formed by various local and regional stakeholders, with periodic meetings.
-According to information provided by Norte Energia, meetings, participative workshops, or technical visits are held with representatives from the communities, where civil society, local municipalities, IBAMA, and other interested parties participate.
-By 2020, 29 (twenty-nine) FASBM meetings had been held, which also has other participatory instances, the thematic commissions, with 174 (one hundred and seventy-four) meetings having been held of specific thematic commissions and committees, totaling 4,949 participations, among them Volta Grande do Xingu commission – CVGX (Comissão da Volta Grande do Xingu, in Portuguese) and Fisheries and aquaculture commission – CPA (Comissão da Pesca e Aquicultura).
+The Social monitoring forum of the Belo Monte HPP (FASBM, Fórum de Acompanhamento Social da Usina Hidrelética de Belo Monte, in Portuguese) was implemented in 2011 as well, with a joint board formed by local and regional stakeholders, with periodic meetings to clarify doubts and exchange information about the Belo Monte Hydroelectric Plant.
+According to information provided by Norte Energia in its Sustainability Report, meetings, participative workshops, or technical visits are held with representatives from the communities, where civil society, local municipalities, Ibama, and other interested parties participate.
+The FASBM also counts on other participatory instances, among them Volta Grande do Xingu commission – CVGX (Comissão da Volta Grande do Xingu, in Portuguese) and Fisheries and aquaculture commission – CPA (Comissão da Pesca e Aquicultura) and promotes meetings of commissions and specific thematic committees to enable the appropriate amplitude of the dialogue.

-Therefore, given the strict environmental licensing process, extensive monitoring, development of constant participatory processes and independent monitoring, it is demonstrated that all socio-environmental measures have been observed, and the foreseen and generated impacts have been mitigated, compensated and monitored as well, in compliance with legal requirements and those agreed upon with society.
+Norte Energia also reports quarterly compliance with the Performance Standards on Socio-Environmental Sustainability, according to the standard established by the IFC, and this process is audited by an independent consulting firm of the financing banks.
+Therefore, given the environmental licensing process, monitoring, development of participatory processes and independent monitoring, it is demonstrated that all socio-environmental measures have been observed, and the foreseen and generated impacts have been mitigated, compensated and monitored, in compliance with legal requirements and those agreed upon with society (Source: Sustainability Report).

 Corruption, Republic of Guinea